-The assessments conducted during 2014 and 2015 were done with the support of external consultants.
+The assessments conducted during 2016, as well as in the two previous years were carried out with the support of external consultants.
 The assessment process was carried out through preparatory work sessions led by the Chairman of the Appointments Committee with the participation of the directors from the cited Committee, assistance from the Secretary of the Committee and internal areas responsible for the corporate governance of the Company, the review of minutes and internal Company documentation, and, finally, through a comparative analysis with the best practices in corporate governance.